Foreign travel advice

 Registering with the authorities

-You must register with the local tourism office or police in the town or city where you are staying within 24 hours of arrival in Montenegro.
-If you are staying in a hotel or other commercial accommodation, this is done automatically when you check in.
+You can register your stay at Tourism Organisation Information Points or at a police station in the town or city where you are staying.
+If you are staying in a hotel, this is done automatically when you check in.
+If you are staying in other commercial accommodation, check with your host.

-If you do not register you may be fined, detained or face a court appearance.
+If you do not register you may be fined, detained, or face a court appearance.

 Customs rules